mongodb/docs/source/reference/glossary.rst

    padding factor
-      An automatically-calibrated constant used to determine how much extra space should be allocated per document container on disk.
+      An automatically-calibrated constant used to determine how much extra space MongoDB should allocate per document container on disk.
-      A padding factor greater than 1 may allow a document to be rewritten in-place if the document is ever enlarged by an update.
+      A padding factor greater than 1 may allow a document to be rewritten in-place if an update requires the document to grow.

-TODO: I don't believe that there's any reason to define lock in the abstract.

-   lock
-      An approach to concurrency where a single process or thread prevents sibling process from accessing or changing a value until the original process or thread has completed its operation.

    read-lock
-      In the context of a reader-writer lock, a :term:`lock` that while held allows concurrent readers, but no writers.
+      In the context of a reader-writer lock, a lock that while held allows concurrent readers, but no writers.

    config database